briatte/dsr/dsr-04/03-anscombe/README.md

 [anscombe]: https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/anscombe.html

-The R code to produce the 'tidy' version of the dataset was not preserved, but probably looked somewhat like this:
+The R code to produce the ‘tidy’ version of the dataset was not preserved, but probably looked somewhat like this:

 ```r
 library(tidyverse)